Skip to content

 Session 2: Building a Secure File System MCP Server - Test Solutions

-📝 Multiple Choice Test - Answer Key
+📝 Multiple Choice Test - Session 2

-What is the primary purpose of the sandbox in our file system server?
+Question 1: What is the primary purpose of the sandbox in our file system server?

 A) To improve performance